Everyone will tell you to travel safely.

 - Dress and act appropriately.
 It always makes sense to dress and act conservatively when traveling but some destinations absolutely require this.
 Women should cover their arms and midriff and avoid short shorts and deep cut necklines.
 Men should have at least one pair of decent slacks and a better-than-t-shirt shirt.
 Dressing well is a sign of respect to the culture you’re visiting.

 - Inform people of your whereabouts.
 I don’t think people need to know your every move but someone at home should be aware when you leave one location and move to another.
 They should know where you’re staying and your approximate plans.
-One tweet, email or Facebook post is all it takes.
+One tweet, email, or Facebook post is all it takes.

 - Engage others in your safety.
 Feeling unsure of yourself?
 Not certain that you’re in a safe area?
 Look around and choose someone to ask for help – preferably a family with children or an older person.
-While most people are good, you’re more likely to speak to someone who is safe if you choose them rather than if they choose you.
+While most people are good, you’re more likely to speak to someone who is safe if you choose them than if they choose you.

 - Secure your valuables on you and in your room.
 There is a debate about whether valuables are better protected in your room safe or on your person.
-Having frequently heard comments about hotel safes being unsafe, I prefer to carry my documents, credit cards and money on me.
-A few tips: never carry a wallet in your back pocket; divide up your money and credit cards in a number of places; carry your bag or backpack in front of you in busy areas; and, wear pick-pocket-proof pants if possible.
+Having frequently heard comments about hotel safes being unsafe, I prefer to carry my documents, credit cards, and money on me.
+A few tips: never carry a wallet in your back pocket, divide up your money and credit cards in a number of places, carry your bag or backpack in front of you in busy areas, and wear pick-pocket-proof pants if possible.

 - Use the same common sense you use at home.
 At home, acting safely is second nature.
 Don’t let your natural common sense take a vacation while traveling.
 Follow all the safety strategies you use at home while on the road.